AH-64D-Apache-Official-Project/AH-64D/Readme.md

 | `scons -c` | Clean all build outputs (`.hemttout`, `releases`, `docs`, `buildTools`) |
 | `scons -c release` | Clean release outputs only (`.hemttout`, `releases`) |

+`scons` and `scons release` are equivalent to running `hemtt build` / `hemtt release` directly.
+SCons is used for the additional targets above (docs, symlinks, release repackaging).

 ### Build Pipeline

 SCons is the top-level build orchestrator; PBO compilation is delegated to HEMTT.